Are you planning to invest in a short-term vacation rental property? Avoid these 5 novice mistakes in your business plan.

 One mistake is to overestimate the rental income and not take all rental costs and expenses into account.
 To keep your accounts green, you should start by defining your rental rate per night.
 Do you wish to keep it fixed or adjust it per peak seasons?
 On the costs side, you will at the very least need to know the tax percentage you pay to the Government.
 Other costs you need to estimate are the totals of your utility bills and marketing and distribution costs.
 Another frequent mistake is to forget the small cost items, like regular maintenance costs.
 Setting a target monthly income on your holiday rental property will help you plan a budget.
 You can then adjust the rental rate and desired Airbnb occupancy rate in line with your target.
 As you know, owning a vacation rental property also generates certain variable costs- you might want to define the desired cap for those as well.

 We know it is easy to get overwhelmed by the numbers.
 There are plenty of analytics tools out there that can help you estimate incomes and costs, such as those available at Mashvisor.
-Start out your 14-day free trial with Mashvisor now to get ahold of our vacation rental income calculator.
+Start out your 14-day free trial with Mashvisor now to get ahold of our Airbnb rental income calculator.

 We hope this list of the five common flaws in vacation rental business plans has provided you food for thought.
 We recommend you read your vacation rental business plan one more time.
 Does it really outline your path to success?